 The fund: Birders Giving Back

-Registration fees from participating teams and sponsors cover the administrative costs of running the event, with additional pledges raised going toward the Arizona Important Bird Areas program.
+Registration fees from participating teams and sponsors cover the administrative costs of running the event, with additional pledges raised going toward the Paton Center for Hummingbirds.

-Enter the Sky Islands Birding Cup, a bold Big Day event!
-Besides the thrill of more than 200 species possible in a single day (including some jawdroppers found nowhere else) this brand new event is also an opportunity to give back locally to those same birds through stewardship of important bird habitat.
+Besides the thrill of more than 200 species possible in a single day (including some jawdroppers found nowhere else) this event is also an opportunity to give back locally to those same birds through stewardship of important bird habitat.

 The competition: categories and pledges